BotiKis/WarSprites-Arduboy/README.md

 # WarSprites-Arduboy
-Some War themed 8x8 Bitmaps for Arduboy
+Some War themed 8x8 Bitmaps for Arduboy with an sample project.
+Feel free to use!